 After we came home, I started expressing day and night to offer my milk but when I got exhausted I would offer a bottle or two of formula.
 A great friend added me to the Facebook group, Breastfeeding Support for Indian Mothers (BSIM) and that opened a world of knowledge and information galore on breastfeeding and milk production.
 I silently read through the posts (on the group) in the first one or two days and then posted on how to go about feeds because hand expressing was wearing me out.
 The admins took up my case and showered me with the best solutions to go about direct feeds.
 On a post, Adhunika Prakash (the founder) mentioned that breastmilk works on a supply and demand system; and that got hammered into my brain.

 Thus, I set out on the journey of weaning my baby off her bottles.
-She hated the breast as there was a whole lot of work involved in extracting milk and loved the bottle due to its fast pace and less work.
+As there was a whole lot of work involved in extracting milk, she hated the breast; and loved the bottle due to its fast pace and less work.
 But hours of dream feeding and constant effort to latch paid off and magic happened one fine day.
-She was given the bottle but kept refusing it and demanded feeds from me.
+They gave her the bottle but she kept refusing it and demanded feeds from me.
 Ta daa, there was no looking back ever since.
 It involved a lot of cluster feeding and sleepless hours but why complain when you know that your baby is getting the best. 🙂

 3. Tell us a little more about how you switched from formula to the breast.